 On my last day, I went on another drive before heading to the airport.
 This time, I chose a short route through the eastern mountains, where I stopped at the lovely town of Agüimes.

-Gran Canaria is easily reachable by air from major cities in Spain and elsewhere in Europe.
-Airlines such as Air Berlin, Ryanair, Transavia, Iberia, Norwegian Air and Air Europa offer frequent services from many cities across Europe.
+Gran Canaria is easily reachable by air from major cities in Spain and major cities in the UK and mainland Europe.

 […] Gran Canaria The perfect winter getaway […]